What You Need to Know About Wi-Fi Extenders

 Are There Any Differences Between Wi-Fi Extenders and Repeaters?

 Although extenders and repeaters do similar jobs, Wi-Fi extenders switch the signal to another channel, which strengthens the signal without the risk of signal interference.
-A Wi-Fi repeater boosts the signal on the same channel, and that can lead to slightly slower speeds and interference from other nearby routers.
+Whereas a Wi-Fi repeater boosts the signal on the same channel, and that can lead to slightly slower speeds and interference from other nearby routers.

 How Many Wi-Fi Extenders Can Be Used?

-The only limit to how many extenders you can use is the strength of the original Wi-Fi signal coming from your router.
+The only limit to how many extenders you can use depends on the strength of the original Wi-Fi signal coming from your router.
 With each additional router, the signal is slightly depleted.
-In addition, the signal will be considerably weakened if you decide to connect them to each other.
+In addition, the signal will weaken significantly if you decide to connect them to each other.
 Most experts suggest that you should only have a maximum of two extenders for home use.
-If you have a larger home or a business space, then four extenders should be enough provided you have fast internet speeds.
+If you have a larger home or a business space, then four extenders should be enough, provided you have fast internet speeds.

 What Makes an Ideal Wi-Fi Extender?